Sapphirine/Exploring-Review-Data-in-Yelp/README.md

 ### Result
 + [./Graph/]
   (https://github.com/Sapphirine/Exploring-the-Power-of-Yelp-Review-for-Business-Popularity/tree/master/graph)
-+ In this folder, we visualize our result include wordclound
++ In this folder, we visualize our result.

 ### Our video